Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 - **Execute Code and Verify Results**
     - In these sections, you will execute the code in your environment.
-    - We will validate that the data was loaded using our example tables line_items, orders and part.
+    - We will validate that the data was loaded using our example tables line_items, orders, part and partsupp.

+### Lab summary
+- We are loading data for 17 days(logical partition) between 1998-06-18 and 1998-07-02 representing three distinct weeks.
+- Generate CSV files for logical partition range from Snowflake Sample tables.
+- Save this date range in a separate common delta table.
+- For Raw data layer, use delta table to load data in Line Item History and Line Item table.
+- Generate surrogate key and hash value to ensure only unique data is merged in Raw table.
+- Use same Delta table to load data in subsequent layers(Integration and Presentation)

 ### DCDF Data Architecture Layers